NREL/T3CO/docs/quick_start.md

 # Quick Start Guide to T3CO

 A total-cost analysis is only as good as its inputs.
 Generating T3CO results requires equal parts of investment in inputs gathering as it is in running the tool.
 To make things easier, we provide 500+ demo scenario templates for the user to get started running T3CO.
 Users are encouraged to examine and edit these inputs as necessary to align with their own assumptions and not take them as defaults.
+To get a local copy of the demo input files that can be easily edited, run the[`install_t3co_demo_inputs`](./installation.md#copy-demo-inputs) command.

 ## Inputs